I grew up with dogs and cats, and I am a long-time animal lover. It is hard for me to keep from bringing home any animal

 I believe the ideal guardian of a Pugsund should be someone who has experience raising dogs.

 While these puppies are extremely cute, and their unusual looks draw lots of attention, they are not passive dogs; they can be a real handful.
 If you are considering getting a Pugsund puppy, be prepared to put a lot of effort into his training if you want a well behaved pet.

 That does not at all mean that I regret bringing Chopper into my family.
 I love this ornery little dog.

 The Aging Pugsund

-At the age of 12, Chopper looks like an old dog, and he has for several years.
+At the age of 12, Chopper looked like an old dog, and he had for several years.
 He gains weight easily, so I have to watch his diet to keep him from getting too fat.
 His spirit is still lively, but he can't run and jump the way he used to.
 His joints hurt him.
 He also has bad teeth.

-By comparison, my dachshund, who is a year and a half older, is in much better physical condition than he is.
+By comparison, my dachshund, who was s a year and a half older, was in much better physical condition.

 Consider a Pound Puppy